How to Write a Critique

 • Read the piece several times ahead of time

-• Try to experience the piece as an "ordinary reader" before you consider it as an author or editor
+• Try to experience the piece as an "ordinary reader" before you consider it as a writer or editor

 • Try to understand the author's goals